Cigar2/Agar.io-Protocol/protocol_15.md

 ### **1) Cell Update message 0x10**

-u8str = utf8 null-terminated string
+string = utf8 null-terminated string

 A little change in the structure of cell update message: